authorjapps/zerocode/README.md

 AC1:
 GIVEN- the POST api end point '/api/v1/users' to create an user,
 WHEN- I invoke the API,
-THEN- I will receive the 201 status with the a user ID and headers AND- I will validate the response
+THEN- I will receive the 201 response status with the a {created-User-Id}
+AND- I will validate the response

 AC2:
 GIVEN- the REST api GET end point '/api/v1/users/${created-User-Id}',
 WHEN- I invoke the API,
-THEN- I will receive the 200(Ok) status with body(user details) and headers AND- I will assert the response
+THEN- I will receive the 200(Ok) response status with body(user details) and headers AND- I will validate the response
 ```
 translates to the below executable JSON steps in `Zerocode` - Simple and clean ! <br/>
 _(See here [a full blown CRUD operation scenario](https://github.com/authorjapps/zerocode/wiki/User-journey:-Create,-Update-and-GET-Employee-Details) with POST, PUT, GET, DELETE example.)_ <br/>